 The Property’s graphite mineralization has been discovered to be exceptionally unique and distinct from other known graphite materials because it naturally exhibits the morphological characteristics of an already processed material.
 To highlight these unique properties, the Company has branded Graphite Creek graphite as “STAX GRAPHITE” and designated it as: “S”, as in Spheroidal; “T”, as in Thin; “A”, as in Aggregate; and, “X” as in Expanded.
 The Company has applied to register the trademark “STAX” in the United States and Canada, in association with Graphite Creek graphite.
 The Canadian application has been allowed, and registration will ensue following commencement of commercial use of the trade-mark.
 The U.S. application is suspended pending registration of the Canadian application, given that the Canadian registration is the filing basis for the U.S. application.

-The Project’s Preliminary Economic Assessment (the “PEA”), released in February 2017, projected the following, based on information from studies completed to date and documented assumptions:
+The Project’s Preliminary Economic Assessment (the “PEA”), originally released in February 2017 and revised in July 2017, projected the following, based on information from studies completed to date and documented assumptions:

 - sufficient resources exist for a project life of 40 years;